Wonderblogs

 Post Generation API

 The Post Generation API allows external applications to trigger on-demand blog post generation.
-Provide a topic and Wonderblogs will run its full AI workflow — from research to writing to SEO — and return the finished post.
+Provide a topic and Wonderblogs will run its full AI workflow (research, writing, and SEO) and return the finished post.

 Authentication